 Healbe GoBe is most people’s favorite controversial wearable.
 The promise is enticing.
 “Tell it nothing, track everything”.
 That is the Holy Grail of health and fitness monitoring.

 Fast forward three years and Healbe is back with a new and improved GoBe.
 Just like the first generation, GoBe 2 monitors your calorie intake and hydration along with some basic fitness stats.
 Unlike the earlier generation, you don’t need to let the wearable know when you have eaten.
+That is the claim, at least.
 Everything is tracked automatically for you.
 It also comes with design improvements and some additional sensors.